meghashyamc/book-ratings/README.md

 # book-ratings
 Shows Goodreads and Library Thing ratings of a book in the terminal

+### Prerequisites
+Note: These are pre-requisites for the program to work:

+* A Google Search API key
+* A Google search ID for a programmable custom search engine for Goodreads
-Note: A Google Search API key and a search ID for a programmable custom search engine for Goodreads and Library Thing are required for the program to work.
+* A Google search ID for a programmable custom search engine for Library Thing

 More details: https://developers.google.com/custom-search/v1/introduction and as mentioned in env.sample.